rust-lang/book/src/ch19-02-advanced-lifetimes.md

 ### Inference of Trait Object Lifetimes

-In Chapter 17 in the [“Using Trait Objects that Allow for Values of Different Types”][using-trait-objects-that-allow-for-values-of-different-types]<!-- ignore --> section, we discussed trait objects, consisting of a trait behind a reference, that allow us to use dynamic dispatch.
+In Chapter 17 in the [“Using Trait Objects That Allow for Values of Different Types”][using-trait-objects-that-allow-for-values-of-different-types]<!-- ignore --> section, we discussed trait objects, consisting of a trait behind a reference, that allow us to use dynamic dispatch.
 We haven’t yet discussed what